 In the afternoon, 3/4's will play at North Beach.
 Children should be wearing their swimsuit when they arrive at Kids Camp after lunch, and should have a change of clothes in their backpack.

 Children receive a snack each morning and each afternoon.

-Special activities include: learning about and meeting horses, exploring the nature center, organized field sports activities, tie-dying at CAC, daily arts and crafts, and going on an Ensign sailboat ride.
+Special activities include: exploring the nature center, organized field sports activities, tie-dying at CAC, and daily arts and crafts.

 GENERAL PROCEDURES & INFORMATION (3/4's):